 This is a monthly gathering of Fellows or Faculty involved in our research training program.
 The meeting is designed to have Fellows select a clinical and basic science journal article that highlights a new research concept or advance with relevance to pediatric gastroenterology, hepatology and nutrition.
 The journal club is organized by the 2nd year Fellows and all trainees are required to present one clinical and one basic science article per year.
 Each Fellow leads an informal discussion of the design, outcomes and significance of the paper.
-The meetings are held in the evenings, hosted in the homes of our Faculty mentors, and includes dinner.
+The meetings are held in the evenings, hosted in the homes of our Faculty mentors as well as at the hospital, with food provided.
 These meetings are a vital social gathering for interaction among Fellows and Faculty to discuss their research and get acquainted personally.
 New collaborations and ideas often emerge from these meetings.